v-sukt/misc_code/README.md

 # misc_code
-small scripts of various purposes
+small scripts from here and there